farhantanvir1/starter-hugo-academic-Farhan/content/publication/example/index.md

 summary: We design a heterogeneous information network (HIN) to model relations between these entities.
 Afterward, we extract the rich semantic relationships among these entities using different meta-path-based topological features.
-An extensive set of features are fed to different classifiers for DDI prediction.
+An extensive set of features are fed to different classifiers.
 url_dataset: ""
 url_project: ""
 url_source: ""